 (1) Uses Permitted Outright.
 In an R-3 zone, the following uses and their accessory uses are permitted outright:

-(a) Single family dwellings, including modular housing and manufactured homes, duplexes and multifamily homes.
+(a) Single unit dwellings, including modular housing and manufactured homes, middle housing and multiunit homes.
 Manufactured homes shall be subject to the standards of Section 4.091.